Here's Apple's huge apology for slowing down your old iPhone

 That explanation wasn't enough for some, who accused Apple of quietly driving people to upgrade their phones to fill the company's coffers.
 Several lawsuits are already on the books.

-Now, just over a week later, Apple has issued a formal apology to its customers which tackles that accusation head-on -- plus an inexpensive $29 battery replacement that, Apple promises, will immediately return an iPhone 6 or later phone to its original performance.
-The new batteries will be available in January and through 2018, the company wrote Thursday.
+Now, just over a week later, Apple has issued a formal apology to its customers which tackles that accusation head-on -- plus promises an inexpensive $29 battery replacement that, Apple writes, will immediately return an iPhone 6 or later phone to its original performance.
+The new batteries, which normally cost $79, will be available starting January and through 2018, the company wrote Thursday.

 In addition, Apple says it will issue an iOS software update with features "that give users more visibility into the health of their iPhone's battery, so they can see for themselves if its condition is affecting performance."